-You may be able to refinance your mortgage and use the equity in your home to pay for a major expense such as college tuition or home renovations.
-In a cash-out refinancing your new mortgage amount is greater than the principal balance of your existing mortgage.
+A cash-out refinance enables you to refinance your existing mortgage and access the equity in your home with a single loan.
+For example, you can refinance your mortgage and take money out of your home to pay for a major expense such as college tuition, home renovations, a vacation or any number of purposes.
+With a cash-out refinance your new loan amount is greater than the principal balance of your existing mortgage.
 The borrower keeps the difference between the amount of the new mortgage and the principal balance of the existing mortgage, less closing costs.

 To obtain a cash-out refinance you must have enough equity in your property to support a new higher mortgage amount.
 For a cash-out refinance, most lenders permit a maximum loan-to-value (LTV) ratio of 80%.
 LTV ratio is the ratio of your loan amount to the fair market value of your home.
-Your home must be worth enough to support your new mortgage amount while not exceeding the lender's LTV limit.
-If you are taking a significant amount of cash out (greater than $250,000), lenders may apply a lower LTV ratio limit of 60% - 70%, depending on the amount.
-We recommend that you determine the estimated fair market value for your property before discussing a cash-out refinance with lenders so you understand what mortgage amount is achievable.
+In the example above, the LTV ratio is 80% ($80,000 (new mortgage amount) / $100,000 (property value) = 80% LTV ratio).
+Your home must be worth enough to support your new mortgage amount while not exceeding the lender's LTV ratio limit.
+If you do not have enough equity in your home either because your property value is less than expected, your mortgage balance is too high or you want to take out too much cash, you may exceed the lender's LTV ratio guideline and not be able to access the amount of proceeds you want with a cash-out refinance.

-In the example below we show a borrower that owns a property with a value of $400,000 who needs $50,000 to pay for college tuition.
-The borrower originally took out a $300,000, 30 year fixed rate mortgage with a 5.0% interest rate to purchase the property.
-The borrower is 10 years into the original mortgage and has a current mortgage balance of $244,000.
-The borrower has $156,000 in equity in the property: $400,000 (property value) - $244,000 (mortgage balance) = $156,000 in equity.
+The example below shows how you can use a cash-out refinance to pay for a major purchase, such as college tuition in this case.
+In the example we show a borrower that owns a property with a value of $400,000 who needs $50,000 to pay for college.
+The borrower originally took out a $300,000, 30 year fixed rate mortgage with a 5.000% mortgage rate to purchase the property.
+The borrower is 10 years into the original mortgage and has a current principal loan balance of $244,000.
+The borrower has $156,000 in equity in the property: $400,000 (property value) - $244,000 (current loan balance) = $156,000 in equity.